Basement Waterproofing

 • The lowest course of block is drilled at every core pocket to release and remove the entrapped water.
 This step is not necessary with field stone or poured concrete walls

-• The Flat-Track or Grate Drain is laid in the trench and pitched towards the sump pit(s).
-A cove base specific to your foundation is installed against the wall.
-All subfloor voids are then filled with ¾” washed gravel.
+• The Grate Drain is laid in the trench and pitched towards the sump pit(s).
+A footing flange specific to your foundation is installed against the wall.
+All subfloor voids are then filled with 1 1/2” washed gravel.

 • A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level.